NVlabs/FasterViT/README.md

 Copyright © 2023, NVIDIA Corporation.
 All rights reserved.

-This work is made available under the Nvidia Source Code License-NC.
+This work is made available under the NVIDIA Source Code License-NC.
 Click [here](LICENSE) to view a copy of this license.

 For license information regarding the timm repository, please refer to its [repository](https://github.com/rwightman/pytorch-image-models).